What is an Instrument? #

 The value of the musician should be in their ability to inspire composition as they know how to push the sounds of their instrument and how to get the most out of those limitations, and if that’s the case, why should it matter if they’re using a 400 year old $100,000 violin or a good physically modeled synth?

-I still play my guitar, and I still record it into finished music, but I don’t necessarily think it’s superior to using that squishy keyboard, and I own one of those squishy keyboards along with my very expensive guitar.
+I still play my guitar, and I still record it into finished music, but I don’t necessarily think it’s superior to using the squishy keyboard in the video above - and I should know, I had one of those squishy keyboards - only selling it to upgrade to an even better expressive keyboard.
 I do it because it’s fun.
 Similarly, it can be fun to watch- I think one of the big appeals of an orchestra is its spectacle.
 So, no, your skills with traditional instruments aren’t going anywhere and there are still many good reasons to learn.

 Three more things:

 - The physical limitations of an instrument will inspire how it is played.
 A drum machine can be programmed to have patterns that a real drummer could never do, but this isn’t always a good thing.
-Knowing both will make you better at both.
+Considering limits of the original when using something without them will make you a better musician.

 - Without proper respect for a digital instrument, it will sound just as bad as a poorly played physical one.
 Just as it takes skill to play instruments with varying dynamics the same applies to digital instruments.